smok-serwis/coolamqp/README.md

 You only need to remember that:

 1. Reconnects and redefinitions take a while.
- * Things will happen during that time.
+Things will happen during that time.
 It is your responsibility to ensure that your distributed system is built to handle this
 2. CoolAMQP will tell you when it senses losing broker connection.
- * It will also tell you when it regains the connection (that means that everything is redefined and ready to go)
+It will also tell you when it regains the connection (that means that everything is redefined and ready to go)
 3. Delivering messages multiple times may happen.
- * Ensure you know when it happens.
+Ensure you know when it happens.
 Keywords: message acknowledgement, amqp specification
+4. CoolAMQP won't unserialize your messages.
+You send bags of bytes and properties, you get bags of bytes and their properties.

 The project is actively maintained and used in a commercial project.
 Tests can run either on Vagrant (Vagrantfile attached) or Travis CI, and run against RabbitMQ.